-In order to prove this theorem we shall use an explicit plumbing procedure due to Fay \cite {F1} \cite {F2} to construct an explicit 1-parameter deformation corresponding to each $a$.
+In order to prove this theorem we shall use Schiffer variations to construct, for each point $a\in \Ram_\phi$ where the ramification index of $\phi:C\to\bsell$ is $m$ (so that $a$ is of multiplicity $m-1$ in $Z$) an $(m-1)$-parameter deformation $\sC\to\Delta^{m-1}$ of $C$ whose derivative can be calculated.
 So, when $X$ is a point of $\sje^{gen}$, we have a detailed description of an $N$-dimensional subspace of the tangent space to moduli inside the tangent space to the period domain as the subspace spanned by certain explicit tensors of rank $1$.
 (Masa-Hiko Saito \cite{S} has proved the local Torelli theorem for simple elliptic surfaces with non-constant $j$-invariant and for many surfaces with constant $j$-invariant.
 We shall extend his result slightly; see Theorem \ref{2.11} below.)

-It is then a matter of linear algebra to recover $Z$ as a subset of the projective space $\P^{h-1}$ in which $C$ is embedded as the canonical model of $X$.
-We then use a theorem of Mumford \cite{Mu} and Saint-Donat \cite{SD}, to the effect that linearly normal curves of degree at least $2q+2$ are intersections of quadrics, to show that $C$ is determined by quadratic interpolation through $Z_0$.
-We then go on to prove that from the pair $(C,Z)$ we can recover the classifying morphism $\phi:C\to\bsell$, modulo the automorphism group $\GG_m$ of $\bsell$ provided that $\phi$ is generic.
+It is a matter of linear algebra to recover $Z$ as a subset of the projective space $\P^{h-1}$ in which $C$ is embedded as the canonical model of $X$, under the assumption that $Z$ is reduced.
+We then use a theorem of Mumford \cite{Mu} and Saint-Donat \cite{SD}, to the effect that linearly normal curves of genus $q$ and degree at least $2q+2$ are intersections of quadrics, to show that $C$ is determined by quadratic interpolation through $Z$.
+We go on to prove that from the pair $(C,Z)$ we can recover the classifying morphism $\phi:C\to\bsell$, modulo the automorphism group $\GG_m$ of $\bsell$ provided that $\phi$ is generic.